buddycloud/buddycloud.com/slate/source/includes/_channels.md

 ???
 ```

-Metadata allows you to describe the channel, set defaults and even apply a location to the channel.
+Metadata allows you to describe the channel, set defaults and even add a location to the channel so that it will show up in nearby queries.

-Metadata is visible for both public and private channels.
+Channel metadata is always visible for both public and private channels.

 ### Parameters